Rhiannon-Udall/cbcflow/docs/source/reading-the-schema.rst

 If the object doesn't exist yet, this will create it, and if it does exist this will tell ``cbcflow`` the path to follow.
 Furthermore, in ``cbcflow``, unique IDs will *always* be designated as "UID", even when they may have a more intuitive meaning (e.g. the IFO name).
 This is a restriction on the methods by which ``cbcflow`` updates jsons, but it is also convenient: if you see "UID" in an object, you know it *must* be this sort of templated object, living in an array.
-For an example of how this works in practice, we can look back at our example schema:
+For an example of how this works in practice, we can look back at our example metadata:

 .. code-block::